typhoonworks/usher/guides/advanced-usage.md

 Custom attributes allow defining attributes you can utilize after you validate an invitation.
 For example, you could utilize these attributes to determine the welcome message or the role a user should be assigned during account creation.

+The examples here assume the default configuration for `:custom_attributes`, which is a field of type `Map`.
+If you'd like to use an embedded schema instead, see the [configuration guide](configuration.md#using-embedded-schema)

 ### Example: Setting User Role upon Registration

 ```elixir